fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > and to abstain from evil;
 > to offer prayers,
 > to render alms, and to observe fast.
-> “We have believed in him,
+> "We have believed in him,
 > we have accepted his teachings and his injunctions to worship Allah, and not to associate anything with Him, and we have allowed what He has allowed, and prohibited what He has prohibited.
-> “For this reason, our people have risen against us,
+> "For this reason, our people have risen against us,
 > have persecuted us in order to make us forsake the worship of Allah and return to the worship of idols and other abominations.
-> They have tortured and injured us, until finding no safety among them; we have come to your country, and hope you will protect us from oppression.”
+> They have tortured and injured us, until finding no safety among them; we have come to your country, and hope you will protect us from oppression."
 > [Reference: Ar-Raheeq Al-Makhtum]

 Najashi asked to recite the Revelation.
 Jagfar recited surah Maryam.
 Najashi was moved and said "I'm not going to hand out these people".